ahn-nath/ahn-nath/README.md

 - 2018 - I won the Technovation Challenge Venezuela.
 - 2019 - I started working as a junior web developer for a national agency.
 - 2020 - I started working with international clients as a freelancer.
 - 2021 - I decided it was the right time to help solve specific issues affecting young students and professionals.
+I also started my university studies in computer science.

 <!-- TECH -->